This help page offers specific instructions on how to use the Dealio Toolbar

 Q

-How do I upgrade the Dealio Toolbar to the latest version?
+How do I uninstall the Dealio Extension?

 A

-- From the menu that appears, choose Help > Uninstall.
+2. From the menu that appears, choose Help > Uninstall.

-- Click on the Windows Start button in the lower left of your screen.
+1. Click on the Windows Start button in the lower left of your screen.

-- From the Start menu, choose Control Panel.
+2. From the Start menu, choose Control Panel.

-- Click Add or Remove Programs (XP/2000) or Uninstall Program (Vista) in the Control Panel.
+3. Click Add or Remove Programs (XP/2000) or Uninstall Program (Vista) in the Control Panel.

-- Click Remove (XP/2000) or Uninstall / Change (Vista).
+5. Click Remove (XP/2000) or Uninstall / Change (Vista).

 Q